joindin/joindin-web2/README.md

 If the proxy tool is running on your host machine, you'll need to understand what IP address the guest thinks your host has, the easiest way to do that is to `vagrant ssh` into the VM and then type `last` to see where it thinks you logged in from.

 Alternatively, try [Lorna's blog post about Wiresharking a VM](http://www.lornajane.net/posts/2014/wireshark-capture-on-remote-server).

+### CODE STYLE

+Please do your best to ensure that any code you contributed adheres to the PSR2 coding style.
+You can run php codesniffer using phing on an individual file like so:

+phing phpcs -Dfilename.php

+This will run codesniffer on any file within the regular source for joindin-web2.
+Wildcards work as does specifying part of the path in case the filename alone results in sniffing more files than you wanted.

+To see a summary of the codesniff errors and warnings across the entire project, run

+phing phpcs

+This will show the files that still need some attention.